 Archive for August, 2009

-Rachel’s family room is primed and ready for a major makeover.
-Here’s her letter:
+This space is primed for a major makeover.
+Here’s the plan:

 And now for the mood board breakdown.